Arizona State University

 The School seeks candidates who have a demonstrated record of excellence in teaching that incorporates active learning, will contribute to our academic programs, promote transdisciplinary teaching, and help the University to achieve its aspirations, including enabling student success, transforming society, and valuing entrepreneurship.
 Faculty members in the Fulton Schools of Engineering are expected to adopt effective pedagogical practices in the development and delivery of graduate and undergraduate courses.

-- Earned MS or PhD degree in engineering or computer science or a related field to robotics by the time of appointment
+- Earned PhD degree in engineering or computer science or a related field to robotics by the time of appointment

 - Evidence of teaching excellence

 - Commitment to teaching excellence as appropriate to the candidate’s rank

 - Demonstrated commitment to a collaborative, transdisciplinary approach to teaching

 Application deadline is March 27, 2020.
 Applications will continue to be accepted on a rolling basis for a reserve pool.
 Applications in the reserve pool may then be reviewed in the order in which they were received until the position is filled.
 To apply, visit https://hiring.engineering.asu.edu/ and select "apply now" next to the corresponding position.
 Candidates will be asked to create or use an existing Interfolio Dossier to submit the following: